Ex-CEO says Olympus money trail still hides secrets

 Woodford said he "absolutely" expected further revelations after the dramatic Olympus u-turn on Tuesday, at which President Shuichi Takayama blamed former chairman Tsuyoshi Kikukawa, Vice-President Hisashi Mori and internal auditor Hideo Yamada for a cover-up.

-"You've got the world's most eminent media organisations, you've got external enforcement and regulatory agencies involved in this.
+"You've got the world's most eminent media organizations, you've got external enforcement and regulatory agencies involved in this.
 I think we will see things move very quickly."

 Woodford expects Britain's Serious Fraud Office (SFO) to decide within days whether to launch a formal investigation alongside the U.S. Department of Justice (DoJ), the Securities and Exchange Commission, the Federal Investigation Bureau (FBI) and Japan's Securities and Exchange Surveillance Commission.